freqtrade/freqtrade/docs/strategy-advanced.md

     trailing_stop = True
 ```

-Both attributes and methods may be overriden, altering behavior of the original strategy in a way you need.
+Both attributes and methods may be overridden, altering behavior of the original strategy in a way you need.